QuentinBubu/fake-news/README.md

 # fake-news
-Fake news is a branch ou my website where fake news are publish
+Fake news is a branch ou my website where fake news are publish.
+WARNING: Fake news publish fake news, this is a joke!